 However, when something goes wrong, the same rule no longer applies.
 They fail to take responsibility, and can often demand to know who's to blame.
 If they sense a potential failure of leadership on their part, they will quickly go into denial and project their shortcomings onto their team.

-Bad bosses are afraid of losing control, so they will try to scare or intimidate you into submission.
+Bad bosses are afraid of losing control, so they will try to scare or intimidate their team members into submission.
 They may threaten your job or your reputation, if you don't do what they want.
-They may also try to take away your power and authority in order to show you who's boss.
+They may also try to take away your power and authority in order to show you who's boss — this is terrible for morale.
 The key thing here is that these bosses are afraid that someone else might have more power than them, and that's something they just cannot tolerate.

 A bad boss has an inflated sense of self-importance.
 They're convinced that they know more than everyone else and are always right, even when they're wrong.
 They think they're better than everyone else around them, especially those who work for them.
 That's why these bosses often surround themselves with yes men and women who do everything for them so that all the boss has to do is make decisions without having any idea how things actually work behind the scenes.

-They'll often take constructive criticism as a blow to their ego.
-Bad bosses never consider criticism from others as anything but an attack on themselves; instead of listening to suggestions made by employees they'll go into defence mode, and see the discussion some form of power struggle.
-These bosses believe that their way is the right way, and anyone who doesn't agree with them is clearly an idiot who doesn't know what's best for themselves or their company.
+They'll often take constructive feedback as a blow to their ego.
+Bad bosses never consider criticism from others as anything but an attack on themselves; instead of listening to suggestions made by employees, they'll go into defence mode, and see the discussion some form of power struggle.
+These bosses believe that their way is the right way, and anyone who doesn't agree with them is clearly an idiot who doesn't know what's best for themselves or their company (even HR!).

 This sense of grandiosity, coupled with a high-sensitivity to criticism, is usually the most telling sign that someone's going to be a pain to work for - so keep an eye out for these behaviours.